 LEARN TO CONTINUATION BET

-A continuation bet is when you raise before the flop and bet again after the flop.
+A continuation bet is when you raise before the flop and play again after the flop.
 This is a strong position to take and tells the rest of the table that you’re confident.
 A continuation bet takes advantage of the early initiative and opponents are likely to fold unless they have a strong hand.
 However, you can’t expect this strategy to work every time.
 Experiment with it, and you’ll soon learn how effective it is and when it is beneficial to employ this strategy.

 Aah, bluffing!
 Beginners often bluff, because it’s commonly perceived as the secret of great poker.
 (We’ve all seen the movies where the hero loses their chips, only to come back later on and recover all their losses and some extra on top, because they were able to out-smart the baddie with a clever bluff, right?)

 Bluffing is typically pretending that you have a strong hand, when in truth you have a weak hand.
 Of course, it can work for the opposite too; when you have a strong hand and you pretend you have a weaker hand, to draw out the vulnerabilities of the other players and push them to put more chips in the pot.
-A player with nothing can bet or raise, pushing out the rest of the players and they win without having to show their hand.
+A player with nothing can play or raise, pushing out the rest of the players and they win without having to show their hand.

 Some players never bluff.
 Bluffing works best when you have one opponent, when you are in late position and no one before you has represented strength or when the board or cards you have showing lead you to believe they have a good hand.
-Bluffing doesn't work with lots of opponents, players who never fold or with players with so many chips in the pot any bet you make won't make them go away.
+Bluffing doesn't work with lots of opponents, players who never fold or with players with so many chips in the pot any play you make won't make them go away.